-- 1. SOL Server - 1.
+- 1. SQL Server - 1.
 To improve the performance of searching we have rewritten a large part of our SQL Server implementation.
 To be able to use the new implementation go to section PipelineOptions in appsettings.default.json (or appsettings.instance.json if you have overriden the default pipeline options) and add "Vonk.
 Repository.Sql.Raw.KSearchConfiguration".
 See Using SQL server for more details. - 2.
 We have identified two indexes that needed a fix to increase query performance for certain searches.
 The upgrade procedure will try to fix these indexes automatically.
 If your database is large, this may take too long and the upgrade process will time out.
-If that happens you need to run the upgrade script manually, The script can be found in sqlserver/FS\SchemaUpgrade\Data\v19\v20.sql.
+If that happens you need to run the upgrade script manually, The script can be found in sqlserver/FS_SchemaUpgrade_Data_v19_v20.sql.
+If you use SQL Server as your Administration database, Firely Server will try to update it automatically as well.
+If you prefer a manual update, you can run the following script: sqlserver/FS_SchemaUpgrade_Admin_v18_v19.sql.

-Firely Server now allows you to execute a ValueSet expansion of large ValueSets (> 500 included concepts).
+1. Firely Server now allows you to execute a ValueSet expansion of large ValueSets (> 500 included concepts).
 Previously, Firely Server would log an error outlining that the expansion was not possible.
 The appsettings now contain a setting in the Terminology section allowing to select the MaxExpansionSize.
 See Options for more details.

 - 1. Fixed a NullPointerException which occured when indexing UCUM quantities that contained more than one annotation (e.g. "{reads}/{base}"). - 2.
 Fixed a bug where it was possible to accidentally delete a resource with a different information model then the request.
-Firely Server will now check the information model of the request against the information model of the resource for conditional delete and delete requests. - 3. \$subsumes returned HTTP 501 Not implemented for a POST request (instance-level) even if the operation was enabled in the appsettings. - 4.
-The \type filter on \$everything and Bulk data export didn't allow for resources that are not within the Patient compartment.
+Firely Server will now check the information model of the resource for conditional delete and delete requests. - 3. \$subsumes returned HTTP 501 Not implemented for a POST request (instance-level) even if the operation was enabled in the appsettings. - 4.
+The type filter on \$everything and Bulk data export didn't allow for resources that are not within the Patient compartment.
 The operations would return an empty result set. - 5.
 Added a clarification to the documentation that \$everything and Bulk data export do not export Device resources by default.
 Even though the resource contains a reference to Patient, the corresponding compartment definition for Patient does not include Device as a linked resource.
 It is possible to export Device resources by adding the resource type to "AdditionalResources" settings of the operations.